andis-spr/fzf-bookmarks/README.md

 I realized I wanted a dead simple search tool and plaintext storage for my bookmarks outside of the browser after growing tired with the clunky browser UIs and their weird everchanging storage formats.

-I picked Fzf, Lua, *nix utilities for being fast and platform agnostic and put together something that should work from most command line interfaces.

 ## Requirements

 - lua